CodeCasterNL/WindowsServiceExtensions/docs/upgrading-v2-v3.md

 ﻿---
-layout: default
-published: true
-title: GitHub Markdown Demo Page
+title: Upgrading from v2 to v3
 order: 2
 ---
-# Upgrading from v2 to v3
+# Upgrade Guide

 **TODO**: explain this, taken from root Readme.md.